pquochuy/idsegan/README.md

 [//]: #![IDSEGAN](assets/idsegan.png)
 <img src="assets/idsegan.png" alt="idsegan.png" width="400"/>

 The enhacement result of one generator is supposed to be further enhanced/corrected by the next generator in the chain.
 DSEGAN's generators are independent while ISEGAN's generators share parameters.
-Similar to SEGAN, the generators are based on fully convoltuional architecture and receive raw speech waveforms to accomplish speech enhancement:
+Similar to SEGAN, the generators are based on fully convolutional architecture and receive raw speech waveforms to accomplish speech enhancement:

 [//]: #![generator](assets/generator.png)
 <img src="assets/generator.png" alt="generator" width="300"/>